Aiven-Open/klaw-docs/docs/cluster-management/kafka-cluster-sync/sync-schemas-to-cluster.md

-# Synchronize Schemas to cluster
+# Synchronize schemas to cluster

-To synchronize schemas from Klaw to a Schema Registry cluster, follow the below steps, which involve displaying the topics and schema versions in Klaw and creating them on the Schema Registry cluster.
+To synchronize schemas from Klaw to a schema registry cluster, follow the below steps, which involve displaying the topics and schema versions in Klaw and creating them on the schema registry cluster.

 :::note
 During synchronization, all existing schemas for the subject in the target environment are deleted, and new schemas are created based on Klaw